Use your previous HE study to help you gain an OU qualification

-If you do not have the necessary documentation, you will need to contact your previous university or professional/awarding body to request they post the documents to you.
+If you do not have the necessary documentation, you will need to contact your previous university or professional/awarding body to request they send the documents to you.

 The syllabus gives a detailed description of each of the modules/units you have completed.
-It allows the academic expert to map how closely your previous study matches that of the modules in the qualification/s you are applying for credit transfer towards.
+It allows the academic expert to map how closely your previous study matches the learning outcomes of the modules in the qualification/s you are applying for credit transfer towards.
 The syllabus information must relate to the study you completed, we cannot accept syllabus information pertaining to different versions of the courses you've completed.
-You do not need to provide syllabus information if you apply for credit transfer towards the BA/BSc Open degree (QD).
+You do not need to provide syllabus information/learning outcomes if you apply for credit transfer towards the BA/BSc Open degree (QD).

 If you are applying for credit transfer towards one of the following, in addition to all of the documentation listed, you will need to provide:

-BSc (Hons) Nursing degree (R39) – you need to complete the necessary APL form attached to the factsheet.
+BSc (Hons) Nursing degree (R39) – you need to complete the necessary RPL form attached to the factsheet.

 Social Work England degree (Q32) and Social Work (Northern Ireland) degree (R61) - if you are applying for exemption from KYJ113, the Social Work Admissions Team will need to obtain an academic reference from the previous institution where you studied.
 There is a section at the end of this application form where you can provide the name and email address of a suitable academic referee – such as your previous tutor or head of department.
 If you do not have these details to hand now, please still make your credit transfer application, but please have them ready asap as the Social Work Admission team will contact you to obtain this information.

-Masters degrees: Childhood and Youth (F55), Education (F70) and Open (F81) – if you are a graduate, you will also need to provide your degree certificate (we can accept a photocopy of this).
-If you do not have an undergraduate degree, please ring 0300 303 2477 before you apply for credit transfer to discuss entry requirements.
+Masters degrees: Childhood and Youth (F55), Education (F70) and Open (F81) – if you are a graduate, you will also need to provide your degree certificate, If you do not have an undergraduate degree, please ring +44 (0)300 303 2477 before you apply for credit transfer, to discuss entry requirements.

 Ensure you apply for credit transfer in good time to plan your studies.
 A credit transfer assessment will determine where you start your studies, and what you need to study in order to complete your chosen qualification.

-If you are planning to commence your studies in February 2021, we need your complete application by the 10th December 2020.
-Applications received after this date will not be processed in time for a February 2021 commencement.
+If you are planning to commence your studies in October 2021, we need your complete application by the 12th August 2021.
+Applications received after this date will not be processed in time for an October 2021 commencement.